polyfloyd/shady/README.md

 * https://shadertoy.com/

-Currently, the `iTime`, `iTimeDelta`, `iFrame`, `iDate`, `iMouse`, and `iResolution` uniforms are supported.
+Currently, the `iTime`, `iTimeDelta`, `iFrame`, `iDate`, `iMouse`, and `iResolution`, `iChannelResolution` uniforms are supported.
 Other uniforms are defined but not initialized.

 It is possible use resources like images, videos and audio from shaders in this environment by using the `iChannelX` samplers.
 On the website, one can